Generate traffic. Capture Leads. Convert them quickly.

 So this is it.

-These are some of the tested ways using which you can shorten your B2B sales cycle.
+These are some of the tested strategies to shorten your B2B sales cycle.

 That said, shortening the sales cycle shouldn’t be done through any kind of untested shortcut.
 In fact, it doesn’t have any shortcuts.
 You just can’t make a jump to move over to the next step.